V/H/S (franchise): Siren (2016)

-A feature-length adaptation and continuation of the "Amateur Night" segment from V/H/S, the plot of the movie includes:
+A feature-length adaptation and continuation of the "Amateur Night" segment from V/H/S, the plot of the film includes:

 Jonah and his groomsmen plan a wild night of debaucherously clubbing activities for his bachelor party, one week prior to his wedding day.
-Organized by his irresponsible brother Mac and their best friends, the group finds themselves at a rundown uneventful strip club.
-Finding that Jonah is not happy, Mac hears of an underground brothel.
+Organized by his irresponsible brother, Mac, and their best friends, the group finds themselves at a rundown uneventful strip club.
+After finding that Jonah is not happy, Mac hears of an underground club.
 Convincing his brother to go, the group drives through the night for an extended amount of time.
 Upon arriving at the location, they are all unnerved by the events inside the building and its patrons.
 Just as they're about to leave, the owner greets them and promises them a night they'll never forget, allowing each of them their own room.
 Because Jonah doesn't want any sexual encounters, he is given a room with a mysterious woman dancer named Lilith, chained up and behind glass.
 In conversing with her, he is convinced that she is an enslaved sex worker, and determines to break her out of the establishment.
 Working with his brother and friends, they escape the advances of security and free the woman.

-As they drive away, they begin to realize that Lilith is not the timid and frail woman she seemed to be, but is instead a terrifying creature from legend known as a succubus, who will stop at nothing to claim her prey and take possession of Jonah.
+As they drive away, they begin to realize that Lilith is not the timid and frail woman she seemed to be, but is instead a terrifying creature from Greek mythology known as a siren, who will stop at nothing to claim her prey and take possession of Jonah.

 Kids vs. Aliens (2022)

 A feature-length adaptation of the "Slumber Party Alien Abduction" segment of V/H/S/2, that was directed and co-written and edited by Jason Eisener.
 The filmmaker once again served as director from a script he co-wrote once again with John Davies; while Brad Miska, Josh Goldbloom, Jason Levangie, Marc Tetreault, and Rob Cotterill serve as producers.
-The plot is similar to the original segment, as it details the events of two siblings who must overcome their differences on Halloween night, when aliens attack and their parents are gone.
+The plot is similar to the original segment, following two siblings who must overcome their differences on Halloween night when aliens attack while their parents are absent.

 The project is a joint venture between Bloody Disgusting, Cinepocalypse Productions, Studio71, and Shudder Original Films.
 RLJE Films and Shudder served as distributors.
 Kids vs. Aliens had its premiere at Fantastic Fest 2022 on September 23, 2022.
 It was released exclusively via streaming on Shudder, on January 20, 2023.
 Eisener stated that there are tentative plans to make a sequel.